DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230315-install-on-macos.md

      docker exec -it fire-kind-cluster-control-plane kubectl get po -A -w
      ```

-     When you see the following prompt, it means the installation of DCE 5.0 Community Package is successful.
+     When you see the following prompt, it means the installation of DCE Community is successful.

      ![success](https://docs.daocloud.io/daocloud-docs-images/docs/blogs/images/success.jpg)